 MTC is committed to making performances accessible to the widest possible audience.
 You can learn more about the various services we offer in the sections below – simple click the relevant title for more information.

-Our Access Brochure outlines of all of our Access services we provide, including details about Captioned and Audio Described Performances, and Tactile Tours.
-You can download a copy via the links on the right of the page.
+Our Access Flyer outlines of all of the Access services we provide, including details about Captioned and Audio Described Performances, and Tactile Tours.
+Please check back soon to download a copy of the 2017 Access Services Flyer.
+In the meantime, you can find all the information about upcoming Access performances below.

 Facilities for wheelchair access and seating that allows more room for the use of mobility aids are available in all theatres.
 Please make your requirements known when booking.